greybeard-code/NinjaTrader8/README.md

 # NinjaTrader8
- GreyBeard's Repo of Nijatrader scripts
+ GreyBeard's Repo of Ninjatrader scripts.
+ Use at your own risk